The bank keeps a record of all your transactions throughout the month and provides it to you in your monthly bank statement. You can use it

 First National Bank - a division of FirstRand Bank Limited.
 An Authorised Financial Services and Credit Provider 1929/001225/06 (NCRCP20).

-Clearing cookies may limit your banking functionality.
+Clearing cookies can limit functionality.